Ole J. Thienhaus, MD, MBA. FACPsych

-Professor of Psychiatry
+Professor and Chair of Psychiatry

 University of Arizona College of Medicine